EQWorks/mobileSDK-documentation/docs/androidsdk_2.1.1.md

 </td>

-<td> When refresh is set to true, SDK will read beacon from the server.
-When set to false, SDK will read beacon from the cache.
-If no record is found in the cache, then SDK will read from the server.
+<td> if refresh = true, SDK will read beacons from the server.
+For false value, SDK will read beacons from the cache.
+If data is not available in the cache, SDK will read data from the server.
 </td>

 </tr>